anikolica/PTC-firmware/README.md

 ### To set up a permanent IP address:
 1. Change the `setup_timing.py` script to use your IP address of choice.
-2. Create a script `/etc/init.d/start_network.sh` with the following lines, which will run the above script to enable the Zynq GbE controller <sup>2<sup>and eth1 interface (and enable the timing interface):
+2. Create a script `/etc/init.d/start_network.sh` with the following lines, which will run the above script to enable the Zynq GbE controller <sup>2</sup>and eth1 interface (and enable the timing interface):

 `#!/bin/sh`

 `python3 /home/root/setup_timing.sh`

-3. Make the script executable with `chmod +x`
+3. Make the script executable with `chmod +x`.
 4. Issue the following commands to make symbolic links to this script in the appropriate startup directories, which will run the script at bootup:

 `ln -s /etc/init.d/start_network.sh /etc/rc2.d/S99start_network.sh`